strimzi/strimzi-kafka-oauth/examples/docker/kafka-oauth-strimzi/README.md

     docker-compose -f compose.yml -f kafka-oauth-strimzi/compose-ssl.yml up --build

 Kafka broker should be available on localhost:9092.
-It connects to Keycloak using `https://${KEYCLOAK_IP}:8443`
+It connects to Keycloak using `https://keycloak:8443`

-### Explaining the configuration settings